-About the Bachelor of Arts in Biblical Studies (Youth and Family Ministries)
+About the BA in Biblical Studies (Youth and Family Ministries) Degree

 Why Study Youth Ministry at Cedarville?

-Cedarville’s Biblical Studies major with a concentration in Youth and Family Ministry will prepare you to minister effectively in a wide variety of youth and family ministries.
+Adding a youth and family ministries concentration to your Bachelor of Arts in biblical studies will prepare you to minister effectively in a wide variety of youth and family ministries.
 You will learn how to encourage spiritual growth through meaningful relationships, compelling biblical teaching, effective program development, and influential servant-leadership in a constantly changing youth culture.
 This degree also provides a solid foundation for graduate study in ministry.

-We also highly recommend that you consider completing this program as part of Cedarville's Accelerated B.A.+M.Div. option, which allows you to complete your B.A. in biblical studies and Master of Divinity in just five years, including the Youth and Family Ministry concentration.Request Info Visit
+We also highly recommend that you consider completing this program as part of Cedarville's Accelerated BA+MDiv option, which allows you to complete your BA in biblical studies and Master of Divinity in just five years, including the youth and family ministries concentration.Request Info Visit

 What Sets Cedarville Apart?